Why You Should Schedule an Extra Student Loan Payment

 Does paying extra have any effect on the interest?

 Yes, paying extra will significantly reduce the amount of interest you will have to pay.
-Making principal-only payments (extra payment) will reduce your principal amount, so you have to pay less interest.
+Making principal-only payments (extra payments) will reduce your principal amount, so you have to pay less interest.

 What amount should I pay monthly to repay the student loan?